-We have an embarrassment of shared wisdom on this site regarding both home energy efficiency andproduction.
+We have an embarrassment of shared wisdom on this site regarding both home energy efficiency and production.
 Many of our readers are engineers who have applied a staggering number of solutions in this space.
-We have condensed their collective advice, making it easy for anyone to follow, in our Home Energy Wiki.
-It’s an astounding resource.
+Find a few of these sources here.

-In addition to reading that document (which is a must-read in our opinion), we also have the Alternative Energy Group, where you can ask questions to tap the expertise of the Peak Prosperity readership.
+In addition to reading that document (which is a must-read in our opinion), we also have many experts here at Peak you could as.
+Consider starting here, where you can ask questions to tap the expertise of the Peak Prosperity readership.
 In it, you can track and discuss the latest developments in the energy space, or ask for specific guidance about home energy projects you’re considering undertaking.

 Beyond the emergency water storage guidance provided in Step 0, we advise though with the space and means to consider larger-scale water collection and catchment solutions.
 Storage tanks and cisterns that store thousands of gallons are worthwhile investments, as are rainwater catchments systems — a good cast study of which can be found here.

 For those on well-water, we can’t recommend enough having a manual backup system should your automatic pump break or shut off due to power outage.
 We are big fans of the Simple Pump.
 You can install one on your existing well: it’s very durable, has few very few components to break, and can draw water from up to 300 feet.
 Here’s an example of one in action:

 Having the know-how is just part of the solution.
 You also need the appropriate tools.

 Listing all of the tools recommended by the Peak Prosperity audience would take up to much space to be summarized here.
 Outside of searching the site directly, we believe the breakdown found here is a great source.